 Upper West Side Parenting Support helps mothers and fathers in their transition to parenthood through family consultations and discussion and play groups.
 We address child development, behavior challenges, and common parenting concerns, such as sleep, eating and tantrums.

 Kim McGarvey, LMSW, is a clinical social worker who specializes in infant and early childhood development.
 She received her Masters in Social Work from New York University and studied infant and parent development at Bank Street College of Education.
 Kim has worked with infants, children and parents in hospital, school and mental health settings for the past 22 years.
 She has experience working with typically developing children, as well as children with chronic illness, special needs and infants born prematurely.
+She has also completed training in perinatal mood and anxiety disorders at Postpartum Support International.

 For the past 15 years, Kim has been the Associate Program Coordinator of the Pacella Parent Child Center.
 Her responsibilities included facilitating the infant/toddler socialization groups and supervising graduate students who were learning about early childhood development and clinical work with infants, toddlers and preschoolers.